Our core opening hours are:

 If you are not a current member of staff or student, see if you can use the Library.

-You can borrow books using any of our dedicated Self service machines.
+You can borrow books using any of our dedicated self-service machines.
 They are located on the ground floor, near the stairs.
-You will need to have your University ID card with you, as this will need to be scanned first.
+You will need your University ID card to do this, as this will need to be scanned first.
 If you are not sure how to use the machines, you can ask a member of staff to show you.
-You can also use the machines to return items and check your Library account.
+You can also use the machines to return items, and to check your Library account.

-Alternatively, you can just go along to the Library Helpdesk where we can issue the books to your account.
+Alternatively, you can go to the Library Helpdesk where we can issue the books to your account.

 Books that are on loan to another user can be reserved.
 You can reserve up to 10 items at a time.